C0ldiron/grepnoir.github.io/_posts/2018-8-28-Trojans and Backdoors.md

 Trojans:
 ---------------
 Trojans are malware that pretends to be a legitimate piece of software, but instead causes havoc to your machine.
 It doesn't really replicate like other malware.
-Some trojans can manuever their way around your anti-virus and other security measures and turn them off or avoid them in general.
+Some trojans can maneuver their way around your anti-virus and other security measures and turn them off or avoid them in general.
 Trojans may open other backdoors for other malicious programs.

 RATs:
 ---------------
 Standing for Remote Access Trojan, these guys are a remote administration tool that can take over your device entirely.
 They are the ultimate trojan.
-They administrative access to everything on the device.
-This kind of trojan install keyloggers, look through your camera, gain screen captures, copy files, etc.
+They have administrative access to everything on the device.
+This kind of trojan install keyloggers, looks through your camera, gains screen captures, copies files, etc.

 Tips to improve prevention:
 ---------------